miyako/miyako.github.io/_posts/2022-04-20-protocol-handler.md

 ---

 On both platforms, the 4D app itself is **not** the URL handler.
 Instead, a small helper app with no UI redirects the event using a platform specific messaging system.
-Your app will receive this notification if it uses the plugin and already runnining.
+Your app will receive this notification if it is using the plugin and already runnining.